AmasaDelano/dw-srd-offline/src/markdown/06_08_Wizard.md

 - The creature’s mind will be altered as well
 - The form has an unintended benefit or weakness

+---

+In some cases the GM may choose the last option more than once to list each unexpected benefit or weakness.

 #### Summon Monster

 *Level 5, Summoning Ongoing*